M2 Recovery launches world’s first cryptocurrency legal expenses insurance policy

 Traditionally, the catastrophe risk to offshore windfarms has been quantified with general rules of thumb for different regions, or by modelling the risks as onshore.
 To date, there are no commercially available models for offshore windfarms in the areas of interest where many offshore assets are increasingly being built, frequently in areas that are highly exposed to natural catastrophe perils.

-McGill and Partners commissioned the project with Renew Risk, working closely with the firm to develop the models and are the first in the market to license the models.
+We commissioned the project with Renew Risk, working closely with the firm to develop the models and are the first in the market to license the models.

 Tom Sexton, Partner and Head of Renewables, Power and Energy at McGill and Partners said: “There has been a pressing need for a custom-built offshore wind catastrophe model to accurately assess the probability of loss for this rapidly developing asset class in high-risk zones.
 These models will assist both offshore wind clients and insurers to access more efficient risk transfer capital.
 They will enable insurers and reinsurers to price coverage more accurately, understand asset class aggregations, and assess offshore wind’s impact on other lines of business – previously inaccessible insights.
 This will give insurers and reinsurers the confidence to provide greater capacity at more appropriate pricing levels to our offshore wind clients in high catastrophe zones.”
 Dr